Contactless Ordering – QR Menu for Restaurants promote contactless ordering which is the need of the hour

 At the time of writing ordering & payments features are not yet available

 The Best QR Menu Is?

 None of these apps excels in every category.
 If you have a large resort give Wmenu a try.
-If you are looking for an easy QR menu that’s quick and free to set up, try Orderlina.
-If you want an in-restaurant menu and nothing else go with Finedine.
+If you are looking for Best QR Menu for Restaurants and Hotels that’s quick and free to set up, try Orderlina.
+Hence, if you want an in-restaurant menu and nothing else go with Finedine.

 This post was commissioned by orderlina.com.
 If you would like to appear on this post, have your details updated or removed, please contact support [ at ] orderlina.com

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.